darksaid98/AlathranWars/README.md

 ## Siege Cost

-The attackers must put down $20,000 to start a siege.
+The attackers must put down $20,000 to start a oldSiege.
 If they win they get this $20,000 back as well as 1/4th the bank of the town OR $20,000, whichever is higher.
-If the defenders win they sieze the $20,000 initially put down on the siege by the attackers
+If the defenders win they sieze the $20,000 initially put down on the oldSiege by the attackers